-The Tafilah Wind Farm is the first commercial utility-scale wind power project in the Middle East.
-Located in the Hashemite Kingdom of Jordan, the 117 megawatt wind farm has increased the country’s total power capacity by 3%.
+The Tafila Wind Farm is the first commercial utility-scale wind power project in the Middle East.
+Located in the Hashemite Kingdom of Jordan, the 117 megawatt wind farm has increased the country’s total power capacity by 3 per cent.
 The U$287 million project became operational in September 2015.
 It was officially inaugurated in December the same year by His Majesty King Abdullah II Ibn Al-Hussein of Jordan.

-Tafilah was the first wind power project to be developed under Jordan’s Renewable and Energy Efficiency Law passed in 2010.
-The law calls for the country to generate 7% of its electricity from renewable energy sources by 2015, and 10% by 2020.
-The project is now fully operational and accounts for 6.5% of Jordan’s renewable energy target.
+Tafila was the first wind power project to be developed under Jordan’s Renewable and Energy Efficiency Law passed in 2010.
+The law calls for the country to generate 7 per cent of its electricity from renewable energy sources by 2015, and 10 per cent by 2020.